Rimmuru/RimurusMenu-Docs/index.md

 Next Gen Crash | Uses an invalid model to crash the target Sound Crash | Is it loud?
 Is it annoying?
 It's both!
-Task Crash | Crashes the target for getting out of the car wrong
+Task Crash | Crashes the target for getting out of the car wrong Remove for cheating | remove a player from the lobby and announce to lobby of them cheating

 ### >> Trolling Options